-Results from special items (if present) are an APM aimed at drawing attention to the result of the special item entries.
-In the directors' report, this measure is placed between net results and net income for the period in question, thus allowing the performance of the Group's characteristic management to be read more clearly.
+Results from special items (when present) are aimed at drawing attention to the result of the special item entries.
+In the Directors' report, this measure is placed between net results and net income for the reporting period, thus allowing the performance of the Group's characteristic management to be read more clearly.